icon icon icon icon icon icon icon

 humanitarian response.

-The successful integration of VSLAs and CVA requires an assessment of the markets, gender norms, and other needs as well as deliberate identification and targeting of households.
-To sensitize leaders, partners, and potential partners to the benefits of VSLAs and CVA, conversations about cash transfers and the importance of saving through VSLAs to support recovery must be held with the community.
+The successful integration of VSLAs and VA requires an assessment of the markets, social norms affecting women and girls, and other needs as well as deliberate identification and targeting of households.
+To sensitize leaders, partners, and potential partners to the benefits of VSLAs and VA, conversations about cash transfers and the importance of saving through VSLAs to support recovery must be held with the community.

 3. Short Cycle VSLAs